Roger Touhy: Conceiving the Hamm kidnapping

-In fact, the Barker-Karpis gang was being manipulated into kidnapping Hamm so that Roger Touhy could be framed for the crime and eliminated as competition for the Chicago Outfit.
+Some historians assert that the Barker-Karpis gang was manipulated into kidnapping Hamm so Touhy could be framed for the crime and eliminated as competition for the Chicago Outfit.
 Sources vary widely as to who conceived of framing Touhy.
 It may have been Outfit head Frank Nitti, but the idea may have come from Murray "The Camel" Humphreys, the Outfit's chief fixer and labor racketeer.
 Tom Brown, the corrupt ex-chief of police of St. Paul, or Chicago Police captain Daniel Gilbert may also have conceived of the plot.
 Crime historian Jay Nash says the idea came jointly from Peifer, Harry Sawyer, and Fred Goetz (a.k.a.
 George "Shotgun" Ziegler), a Chicago Outfit assassin.
 Historian Julie A. Thompson, however, attributes it only to Peifer.

 Hamm and Factor kidnappings

 The Barker–Karpis gang kidnapped Hamm shortly after 12:15 PM on June 15, 1933, as he walked from the brewery to his home in St. Paul.
 Four men assisted Karpis and Barker in kidnapping Hamm: Arthur "Doc" Barker (Fred's brother), Byron Bolton, Charles "Old Fitz" Fitzgerald, and Fred Goetz.
 Brown, still a detective with the St. Paul police, kept the Barker-Karpis gang apprised of the FBI and St. Paul police investigations into the kidnapping.
 The Hamm family paid the $100,000 ransom on June 17, and Hamm was freed at dawn on June 19.

 Melvin Purvis was the FBI Special Agent in Charge of the investigation into the Hamm kidnapping.
 From the beginning, Purvis believed that the Touhy gang committed the kidnapping.
 Purvis may have convinced himself of this, but it is also documented that Capt.
 Daniel Gilbert told Purvis that the Chicago police had information that Touhy was responsible.

 On June 30, gangster and stock manipulator John "Jake the Barber" Factor disappeared.
 Factor was facing extradition to the United Kingdom for trial on charges of stock fraud.
 Factor conceived of the kidnapping as a way to avoid extradition, as American law enforcement and prosecutors would need to keep him in the U.S. as legal proceedings against the kidnappers went forward.
 The British consul in the United States declared the kidnapping a farce.